150 Unique Vedic Names For Baby Boys, With Meanings

 36. Chaturbhuj

 Someone who has four arms is called a Chaturbhuj.
-According to the Hindu scriptures, it is the name given to Lord Ganesha and also signifies someone with broad-shouldered and strong.
+According to the Hindu scriptures, it is the name given to Lord Ganesha and also signifies someone broad-shouldered and strong.

 37. Chinmaye